 Whole life policy allows borrowing from cash values

-Must speak directly to an agent to get a life insurance quote
+Must speak directly to an agent to get a whole life insurance quote

 Lengthy approval process that may require a medical exam

-Guardian Life's issue ages start at age zero and go up to age 90, and their whole life policy covers you up to ages 95, 99, or 121 with guaranteed cash value growth until 100 or 121.
+Guardian Life's issue ages start at age zero and go up to age 90 and their whole life policy has guaranteed cash value growth until 100 or 121.
 Guardian is a good choice to consider if you are a smoker or have medical issues.
 They are also one of the few companies that insure people with HIV.

 Guardian's dividends, combined with its high age limits for accumulating cash value that can be borrowed against, make it our choice for the best option for estate planning.

-Guardian Life has an award-winning customer service team and ranks seventh out of the top 25 life insurers for overall customer satisfaction.
+Guardian Life ranked below average in J.D.
+Power's 2020 U.S. Life Insurance Study.
 The company’s record of complaints with the NAIC is very low—well below the industry average for its size.